Best Black Friday 2021 sales and deals to shop now

 Select is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.

-As Thanksgiving inches closer, it can be hard keeping track of all the Black Friday sales flooding your inbox and TV screens.
-And with echoes of global supply chain issues threatening delayed or out of stock gifts, Black Friday sales have begun exceedingly early this year — experts recommend starting your holiday shopping as early as possible.
-Now just a few days from the big day (Nov.
-26), major retailers like Amazon, Walmart, Best Buy and Target — which began rolling out their Black Friday sales as early as October — are dropping some of their best deals of the year.
+It can be hard keeping track of all the Black Friday sales flooding your inbox and TV screens.
+And with echoes of global supply chain issues threatening delayed or out-of-stock gifts, experts recommend starting your holiday shopping as early as possible.
+Now that Black Friday is officially here, major retailers like Amazon, Walmart, Best Buy and Target — which began rolling out their Black Friday sales as early as October — have dropped some of their best deals of the year.

 To help you comb through the enormous amount of sales this Black Friday, we’ve compiled a list of some notable sales and deals to shop that we’ll be updating regularly throughout Cyber Week.
 To ensure the quality of these sales and deals, we’ve checked their current prices on price tracker platforms like Honey and CamelCamelCamel.
 We also spoke with retail experts about what to buy during Black Friday this year and how to make the most of the shopping holiday.